hassan-shaheen/Baccarat/README.md

 NOTE: The Flash memory was programmed with a section of the "American hero song" using the programmer tool in Quartus.

-The files I edited and implemented the code for described below:

 s_mem.v: The quartus generated code for on-chip memory

+The three files I edited and implemented the code for described below:

 flash_reader.sv: This was the first step of my implementation.
 This program uses an implicit statemachine to ensure the correct values are being copied from the flash memory of the De1-SoC by reading a select few ofthem and then writting them to and on-chip memory that is described and instantiated in quartus.